Best GIC Rates in Canada 2026 — We Compared 8 Institutions

 The Bank of Canada’s overnight rate has been at 2.25% since January 2026, following a series of cuts through 2024 and 2025.
 GIC rates are closely tied to this rate and to bond market yields.

-The current consensus among Canadian economists is that rates will remain roughly stable through 2026 — barring a significant shift in inflation or economic conditions.
-This means a few important things for GIC investors:
+The current consensus among Canadian economists — including forecasts from RBC Economics, TD Economics, and National Bank — is that rates will remain roughly stable through 2026, barring a significant shift in inflation or economic conditions.
+The next Bank of Canada rate announcement is April 29, 2026.
+Here’s what this means for GIC investors:

 • The eye-catching 5% GICs of 2023 are gone and unlikely to return in the near term.